-Goldsmiths was awarded the Bronze Athena SWAN award in March 2020.
+Goldsmiths has held a Bronze Athena Swan award since March 2020.

 Primary page content

 This Award marks Goldsmiths’ commitment to gender equality across the whole institution, along with its ongoing dedication to representation, progress and success for all.